Today (June 25, 2014): Review of the Four Seasons Resort Seychelles, paradise found.

-The Four Seasons Seychelles is truly perfect and ultra-luxurious, and I adore it.
+The Four Seasons Seychelles is truly perfect and ultra-luxurious.
+I adore it.
 It has no real cons, just some things to beware of:

 - Pre-arrival communication with the resort was good but not as excellent as compared to some of its competitors on the island, such as the Banyan Tree and Raffles Praslin hotels (the latter hotels always answered my emails within 24 hours, which was not the case with the Four Seasons).

-- As mentioned above, the beach is stunning with powdery white sand, turquoise sea, and a lush vegetation as a backdrop.
+- As mentioned above, the beach is a stunning crescent of powder soft, white sand, lapped by the turquoise sea and backed by a lush vegetation.
 A lot of wildlife is present in the sea.
 Just by strolling with my feet in the ocean, I encountered a giant manta as well as a barracuda.
 But … the resort’s villas are clearly visible everywhere on the hills, so you will not have the feeling of being on a deserted, wild location.
 In my opinion, the Banyan Tree hotel, which is located 30 minutes to the south, has – from an aesthetical point of view – the most stunning beach of the Seychelles and one of the world’s best hotel beaches.
 In addition, the Banyan Tree villas are hidden in the jungle and as a consequence less visible.
-But granted, the ocean at the Four Seasons Seychelles is calm and perfect for swimming, while the ocean at Banyan Tree is very rough and not swimmable most days.
+The good news though is that the ocean at the Four Seasons Seychelles is calm and perfect for swimming, while the ocean at Banyan Tree is very rough and not swimmable most days.

 - On its website, the Four Seasons Seychelles offers airport transfers in a luxury car for the price of 200 euro one way and 300 euros return (excluding tax).
 However, after having emailed them, I found out they could also arrange a taxi for 40 euros one way.
 I understand some may prefer a 200 euro transfer in a BMW, but I would have preferred if the resort also mentioned the option of the 40 euro taxi transfer in the welcome letter/email (otherwise, you may not beware of this option, unless you explicitly ask for it).